phampson/ray_tracer/README.md

 # Ray Tracer

 This Ray Tracer is pretty straightforward, and a work in progress.
-Right now, this program will open a window with freeglut and draw a scene.
+This program will open a window and draw a scene.
 You can then navigate through the scene and explore.

 ## To run on Linux
 compile: